honey303/assignment/app.md

 # Application configuration

 ```
-Backend is written in python3.6
+Backend is written in python
 Frontend is written in NodeJS
 ```